End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 “Global recession and slowbalisation seem like certain things, now, with the way the pandemic has exposed the vulnerability of national and global supply chains,” Tuomo Kuosa says.

 A lot depends on the eventual depth of the economic turmoil.
-And the depth is likely to depend on the length of the pandemic and, at the moment, nobody knows for sure how long COVID-19 is going to stick around.
+The depth is likely to depend on the length of the pandemic, and, at the moment, nobody knows for sure how long COVID-19 will persist.

 “The question is: shall it be a V-curve – a gloomy period with a bounce back to normality once the crisis is over?
 Or are we going to see five or more years of global recession and protectionism?”
 Tuomo Kuosa asks.

-He believes that in the case of the latter, the pandemic could even launch an entirely new geo-economical era in history.
+He believes that in the case of the latter, the pandemic could even launch an entirely new geo-economic era in history.
 If it did, what would it look like in practice?

 HEAVY INDUSTRY MAY RETURN, BUT NOT TO THE WAY IT WAS

-“Countries need to boost their own declining economies and unemployment rates with any means they have.”
+“Countries need to boost their own declining economies and unemployment rates by any means they have.”

 Aleksi Neuvonen agrees, highlighting that this will not mean things will return to how they were decades ago.

 Over time, the inevitable next step will be deglobalisation post-COVID-19, Tuomo Kuosa believes.
-In terms of global trade, the world could be divided into three competing economic blocks, for instance, those led by the US, EU and China.
+In terms of global trade, the world can be divided into three competing economic blocs, for instance, those led by the US, the EU, and China.

 Continental blocks make sense in the sense that supply chains based on them are more secure than genuinely global ones, while still allowing specialised production and a sufficient amount of trade.